09 Sep Managing the Sunday evening worry about work.

 Even if you love your job, you should be familiar with that Sunday evening feeling.
 Around 6:00 pm when Sunday no longer feels like a weekend and the anxiety of another workweek washes over you.
 The refreshing feeling of Friday suddenly hit a patch and the weekend ends even before the end.

-Research shows that 76% of people report having this Sunday feeling which you can admit to have felt from long ago… a major throwback to childhood when every Sunday evening was a rush hour for completion of assignments and take-home exercises, the same worry has caught up with many people, even to their workplace.
+Research shows that 76% of people report having this Sunday feeling which you can admit to having felt from long ago… a major throwback to childhood when every Sunday evening was a rush hour for completion of assignments and take-home exercises, the same worry has caught up with many people, even to their workplace.

 It is interesting to note that this dread is caused by “thinking ahead instead of staying in the moment”; the same reason why people are happy on Friday even though they are still at work.
 The mind is already on the next day.
 Fortunately, there are quite a few things you can do to ease those feelings without calling in sick on Mondays or enduring a distressed Sunday night.
 Experiment with these tactics to start making Sunday evenings less stressful.